Heinrich-Kuhn/netronome-ivg-scripts/aovs_2.6B/test_case_7_xvio_vxlan_uni/README.md

 The following steps may be followed to setup DPDK-Pktgen inside a VM running on the first host and create a second instance of DPDK-Pktgen running inside a VM on the second host.
 Packets between the hosts will be **encapsulated by VXLAN**

 ### The scripts will:
+1. Setup **hugepages** for XVIO to use
-1. Bind two VF's to **vfio-pci** using **dpdk-devbind.py**
+2. Bind two VF's to **vfio-pci** using **dpdk-devbind.py**
-2. Create a OVS bridge and add the two VF's to this bridge and add a **VXLAN port** to this bridge
+3. Create a OVS bridge and add the two VF's to this bridge and add a **VXLAN port** to this bridge
-3. Create a bond bridge with the two physical ports
+4. Create a bond bridge with the two physical ports
-4. Modify the xml file of the VM that was created using the [VM creator](https://github.com/netronome-support/IVG/tree/master/aovs_2.6B/vm_creator/ubuntu) section
+5. Modify the xml file of the VM that was created using the [VM creator](https://github.com/netronome-support/IVG/tree/master/aovs_2.6B/vm_creator/ubuntu) section
-5. Pin the VM to CPU's that are local to the Agilio NIC for maximum performance
+6. Pin the VM to CPU's that are local to the Agilio NIC for maximum performance

 >**NOTE:**
 >If both physical ports of the Netronome NIC are connected, the scripts will setup bonding of those two ports.